 When you eat at Panamanian restaurants for $4-$5, you get a full plate of 1 meat, rice with beans, and a salad.

 Or, you can eat at an upscale restaurant for $20 a person.
 There are plenty of restaurants with prices everything in the middle too.

 In Coronado, the tour group sometimes eats at a restaurant where we have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)

 When I was recently in Vegas, I paid $20 for two eggs, one piece of bacon, a piece of cold toast, orange juice, and nasty-tasting coffee.
 In Boquete, I can get that same breakfast, with great coffee, for less than $5.

 I love Taco Tuesday at the Boquete Sandwich Shop – $1.50 for a HUGE taco .. fish, chicken, beef, or vegetarian.

 Some restaurant prices have gone up in the last couple of years.
 But there is always a more affordable option just down the road.

-In Boquete, and many other areas in Panama, you can leave your windows wide open to get fresh air every day.
-I’m surrounded by spectacular views or lush green mountains and flowers everywhere.
-It’s good for your soul.
+In the highlands of Panama, you can leave your windows wide open to get fresh air every day.
+Spectacular views of lush green mountains and flowers everywhere surround me.